 Prerequisites

 Laravel Cloud offers built-in support for Nightwatch.
-Get setup in minutes:
+Get set up in minutes:1

 Install Nightwatch package